 Online training library of thousands of videos.
 Examples: "NVivo 2018 Essential Training"; "Excel 2019 Essential Training".

 Using SPSS?
-Here is the Guide: SPSS: Resources for learning about the software package SPSS Statistics including links to tutorials, tools, and a discussion forum.
-(Note: there are no SPSS consultations at SFU)
+See the Guide: SPSS: Resources for learning about the software package SPSS Statistics including links to tutorials, tools, and a discussion forum.
+(Sadly, no one at SFU offers SPSS consultations)